 Indoor air pollution from solid fuels and risk of low birth weight and stillbirth

-Report from a symposium held at the Annual Conference of the International Society for Environmental Epidemiology (ISEE), September 2005, Johannesburg
+This symposium was held at the Annual Conference of the International Society for Environmental Epidemiology (ISEE), September 2005, Johannesburg.

 In summary, this review reports consistent impacts of solid fuel smoke exposure on both LBW and stillbirth.
 Since high proportions of pregnant women are exposed to solid fuel smoke in developing countries, and the prevalence of both LBW and stillbirth is high, the population attributable risk associated with this exposure is likely to be substantial.
 The ISEE symposium concluded that a modest number of additional, high quality studies of adverse pregnancy outcomes are required, paying particular attention to assessment of exposure and gestational age.